 A well-made feature film debut led by great performances, Monsters and Men splits the narrative into three while telling an all-too familiar story.
 Writer-director Reinaldo Marcus Green takes us to Brooklyn’s Bedford-Stuyvesant neighborhood just north of Crown Heights.
 When a father plays witness to–what else–the shooting of an unarmed black man, all hell starts to break loose in their community.
 This is how Green chooses to start the film and with this, we’re off and running.
 The…"Monsters and Men: A Well-Made Debut"

-We The Coyotes dives in head first as a pair of young adults move from the comforts of the midwest for life in Los Angeles.
+Anywhere with You (formerly We The Coyotes) dives in head first as a pair of young adults move from the comforts of the midwest for life in Los Angeles.
 The film starts as Amanda (Morgan Saylor) and Jake (McCaul Lombardi) set out to restart their life in Los Angeles.
 It’s not long before we see why Amanda’s family doesn’t like Jake.
 He comes off as such as slacker.
-We follow Amanda and Jake over their first 24 hours in…"LA Film Festival 2018: We The Coyotes"
+We follow Amanda and Jake over their…"LA Film Festival 2018: Anywhere with You (We The Coyotes)"

 Two siblings uncover quite a bit in their excavation of their late grandmother’s house following her death in 306 Hollywood.
 Before I dive into this film, I have to admit that yes, I am a hoarder.
 It’s quite rare that I throw things out, including my several years worth of Entertainment Weekly magazines.
 I can admit to knowing that this is an unhealthy habit.
 The size of my apartment certainly does me no favors with…"306 Hollywood"